-Originally hailing from Richmond, VA, Ben is an honors graduate of the double-degree program at Johns Hopkins University (BA/MA, American history) and Peabody Conservatory (BMus, cello), where he was a recipient of both the Peabody Career Grant and the Johns Hopkins Woodrow Wilson Undergraduate Research Fellowship.
+Originally hailing from Richmond, VA, Ben is an honors graduate of the double-degree program at Johns Hopkins University (BA/MA, American history) and Peabody Conservatory (BMus, cello), where he was a recipient of both the Peabody Career Grant and the Woodrow Wilson Undergraduate Research Fellowship.
 As a Woodrow Wilson Fellow, he studied the historically-informed performance practice of the Bach Cello Suites with Anner Bijlsma and Pieter Wispelweij on period and modern instruments, respectively, in Amsterdam, Holland.
-Ben later earned his postgraduate degree at the Royal Academy of Music in London (MMus with Merit in cello and historical performance) where he was awarded the Nancy Nuttall Early Music Prize.
-Following his studies in London, Ben was honored as a Deutsche Akademische Austauschdienst Stipendiat (DAAD Scholar, 2013-14), where he lived in Karlsruhe, Germany, and researched music theory (proportional ratio systems of extended Just Intonation].
+Ben later earned his postgraduate degree at the Royal Academy of Music in London (MMus with merit in cello and historical performance) where he was awarded the Nancy Nuttall Early Music Prize.
+Following his studies in London, Ben was honored as a Deutsche Akademische Austauschdienst Stipendiat (DAAD Scholar, 2013-14), where he lived in Karlsruhe, Germany, and researched music theory [proportional ratio systems of extended Just Intonation].
 His festival credits include Aspen, Tanglewood, Kneisel Hall, London Master Classes, Lucerne, Aurora, and Manchester, and he has studied chamber music with members of the Juilliard, Brentano, Shanghai, Amaryllis, and Fauré quartets.
 Ben's major teachers have been Alison Wells and John Moran in Baltimore, Mats Lidström and Jonathan Manson in London, and Anner Bijlsma and Pieter Wispelweij in Amsterdam.